Matthew 22, "Render Unto Caesar", Correctly Understood

 17 Tell us therefore, What thinkest thou?
 Is it lawful to give tribute unto Caesar, or not?

-Here we have the Pharisees and Herodians, who were usually enemies, conspiring together, to flatter and trap Jesus, their common enemy.
-The Pharisees opposed the Roman occupation and the vassal king Herod; they also represented the established religion.
-Conversely, the Herodians tried to gain political favor by supporting King Herod.
-Though they were ordinarily opposed, they together approached Jesus with a clever trap, asking him in the hearing of both Jews and Herodians, if it were lawful (under Jewish law) to pay a tax to Caesar.
 Now, how could this have been a trap if the answer was simply "Yes, pay your taxes", as is so often thought by modern Christians?
-But had Jesus answered afirmatively, then the Jews would have turned on him; however, had he said "Don't pay the tax", the Romans would have killed him as an insurrectionist.
+For if Jesus had answered afirmatively, the Jews would have turned on him; but had he said "Don't pay the tax", the Romans and Herodians would have killed him as an insurrectionist.
 Jesus brilliantly evaded the trap:

 18 But Jesus perceived their wickedness, and said, Why tempt ye me, ye hypocrites?